nitintiwari5002/anime-universe-explorer/README.md

 ---

 ## 📜 License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available to all.